-Headed by Assistant District Attorney Perry Duckles, the Major Felony Bureau prosecutes career criminals and violent felony offenders for crimes including homicide, robbery, burglary, and assault.
+Headed by Assistant District Attorney Julie Hahn, the Major Felony Bureau prosecutes career criminals and violent felony offenders for crimes including homicide, robbery, burglary, and assault.
 Homicide prosecutions are conducted by the First Assistant District Attorney with assistance from other attorneys assigned to this bureau.
 The Chief of the Major Felony Bureau reports directly to the First Assistant District Attorney.

 Special Investigations Bureau